 Thankfully, we have God's Word, but we can still learn from His creations, even the simple crab.
-A crab does not grow, as do other animals.
-While their body continues to grow through out their lifespan their outer shell stops growing when it reaches a certain size.
-As the crab continues to grow it is forced to find a new shell that is larger and better.
+A crab does not grow like other animals.
+Although their body grows throughout their lifespan, their outer shell stops growing when it reaches a certain size.
+As the crab continues to grow, it is forced to find a bigger and better home

-Why is it so natural for the crab to step into something new, and so difficult for humans?
-In order to continue growing, we must often step out of whatever is keeping us from continuing our growth.
+Why is it so natural for the crab to move on to something new and so difficult for humans?
+To continue growing, we must often step out of whatever is keeping us from continuing our growth.

-A good example of how difficult it is to leave our small shells would be when the Children of Israel, though living in captivity and misery, were at first hesitant to leave the land of Egypt.
+An excellent example of how difficult it is to leave our small shells is when the Children of Israel, though living in captivity and misery, were at first hesitant to leave the land of Egypt.

-Even after leaving, many of them wanted to go back.
-They were apprehensive and concerned about how these changes would affect their future.
-They were afraid of the unknown.
+Even after departing many of them wanted to go back.
+The Israelites were afraid of the unknown and apprehensive about how these changes would affect their future.

-Growth in following Christ often requires us to leave something very dear and important behind, (Matt 19:29).
-The Israelites were required to have the faith and determination to follow God, regardless of the consequences, before they would leave their small shells.
+Growth in following Christ often requires us to leave something very dear and meaningful behind, (Matt 19:29).
+The Israelites were required to have enough faith and determination to follow God regardless of the consequences.

-Perhaps we can learn to bravely climb out of our small shells, and into the hands of the Holy Spirit.
-There He will guide, comfort, and lead us into the newer broader path of His choosing.
+Perhaps we can learn to bravely climb out of our small shells and into the hands of the Holy Spirit and allow Him to guide comfort and lead us in the path of His choosing.

-The One who knows the number of hairs on your head and every sparrow that falls, has a continuing and often changing plan for your life.
-Those who make the commitment to bravely step out in faith will find that His paths are always the most rewarding.
+The One who knows the number of hairs on your head and every sparrow that falls has a progressive and often changing plan for your life.
+Those who bravely step out in faith will find that His paths are always the most rewarding.

 Our Small Shells